lchestnutt/cardiotensor/paper/paper.md

 The core functionality of cardiotensor is organized into four main modules:

-- **`orientation:`**: Implements the chunked-based structure tensor framework for estimating local cardiomyocyte orientation.
+- **`orientation`**: Implements the chunked-based structure tensor framework for estimating local cardiomyocyte orientation.
 This includes structure-tensor computation, eigenvalue decomposition, rotation to cylindrical coordinate system, and quantification of helix and transverse angles, as well as fractional anisotropy (FA).

-- **`tractography:`**: Provides tools for generating and filtering streamlines that trace cardiomyocyte trajectories based on the orientation field.
+- **`tractography`**: Provides tools for generating and filtering streamlines that trace cardiomyocyte trajectories based on the orientation field.
 This module enables fiber-level reconstruction and visualization.

-- **`analysis:`**: Contains higher-level methods that integrate orientation and tractography data for regional or statistical analysis.
+- **`analysis`**: Contains higher-level methods that integrate orientation and tractography data for regional or statistical analysis.
 It also supports interpolation, centerline alignment, and cardiac anatomical mapping.

-- **`utils:`**: Includes general-purpose utilities such as I/O functions, image preprocessing, vector math, and configuration parsing.
+- **`utils`**: Includes general-purpose utilities such as I/O functions, image preprocessing, vector math, and configuration parsing.
 These functions support the broader package infrastructure.
 A general high-level volume reader is implemented using Dask for parallelisation.

 This modular structure promotes clarity, reproducibility, and ease of extension for cardiac imaging researchers working with large 3D datasets.